aa-sikkkk/satya/readme.md

 ## 🛰️ OpenAI Proxy Integration (Online Q&A)

-NEBedu supports secure, online Q&A using [OpenAI](https://github.com/aa-sikkkk/NEBedu/wiki/OpenAI-Integration) models via a proxy server.
+Satyá supports secure, online Q&A using [OpenAI](https://github.com/aa-sikkkk/satya/wiki/OpenAI-Integration) models via a proxy server.
 This allows students to ask any question and get an answer from OpenAI, **without ever exposing the OpenAI API key to the user**.

 ### How It Works (for Students and Teachers)
-- When you use the "Search with OpenAI (Online)" feature in NEBedu, your question is securely sent to a server.
+- When you use the "Search with OpenAI (Online)" feature in Satyá, your question is securely sent to a server.
 - The server gets the answer from OpenAI and sends it back.
 - **You do not need to set up or configure anything extra.**
 - All server setup and security is handled by the responsible Stakeholders.

 ### What You Need to Do
-- Just use NEBedu as normal.
+- Just use Satyá as normal.
 - If online Q&A is enabled, you'll see the "Search with OpenAI (Online)" option in your menu.
 - If it's not enabled, you can still use all offline features.